skiadas/TheoryCompCourse/notes/fin_aut_nfas.md

 ## Epsilon Closures

-One concept essential to understanding DFAs is that of epsilon closures.
+One concept essential to understanding NFAs is that of epsilon closures.
 The idea is essentially that we want to follow all possible epsilon transitions from a given set:

 > The **epsilon closure** of a set of states $S$, denoted $E(S)$ is the set of all states that can be reached from $S$ via following epsilon transitions.
 Formally, a state $s$ is in $E(S)$ if and only if there is a sequence of states $s_0,s_1,\ldots,s_k$ such that:
 >